HakaiInstitute/GlintMaskGenerator/README.md

 ### Directory of images processing

 - All files with "jpg", "jpeg", "tif", "tiff" and "png" extensions will be processed.
 This can be extended as needed.
-  File extension matching is case insensitive.
+  File extension matching is case-insensitive.
 - Output mask files with be in the specified directory, and have the same name as the input file with "_mask" appended to the end of the file name stem.
 The file type will match the input type.